Florence Griswold Museum: Museum

-In 2001, the Museum acquired the corporate collection of the Hartford Steam Boiler Inspection and Insurance Company, once the world's largest insurer against equipment breakdown.
+In 2001, the museum acquired the corporate collection of the Hartford Steam Boiler Inspection and Insurance Company, once the world's largest insurer against equipment breakdown.
 The collection included 157 oil paintings, 31 works on paper and 2 works of sculpture, all Connecticut-related.

+In 2002, the museum opened the Robert and Nancy Krieble Gallery, a new building designed by Centerbrook Architects, with 9500 sqft of exhibit space and sweeping views of the Lieutenant River.